 Today’s post comes from Maryam Kebbe.
 Maryam is a PhD Candidate in the Department of Pediatrics at the University of Alberta.
 She is also the current Chair of the University of Alberta’s OC-SNP chapter and Communications Director of the OC-SNP National Executive.

 For many adolescents with obesity, lifestyle interventions alone are insufficient to achieve and maintain long-term weight loss, and additional therapeutic approaches such as pharmacotherapy or bariatric surgery may be required.
 Specifically, anti-obesity medications are an option to offset the adaptive changes in appetite and energy expenditure that favour the promotion of weight gain ; these are classified as belonging to one of three primary targets: (i) nutrient processing, (ii) enteric hormonal regulation, and (iii) central modulation of appetite, satiety, and food behaviors [2,3].
 While experts believe that obesity pharmacotherapy should be reserved for children and adolescents 12-16 years of age with a high body mass index and who demonstrate an obesity-related comorbidity (e.g., dyslipidemia, hypertension, insulin resistance, fatty liver disease, obstructive sleep apnea) [4,5], the counterargument is that potential benefits may outweigh potential risks among those who already manifest complications of excess weight .

-Current pediatric anti-obesity agents [2,3] are limited in both number and availability, with many being used off-label and not being covered by government agencies.
+Current pediatric anti-obesity agents [2,3] are limited in both number and availability (especially in Canada), with many being used off-label and not being covered by government agencies.
 Due to limited efficacy in monotherapy, there is also growing movement toward combination pharmacotherapy.